Quick Menu

 Notes

-HTTPs support in MyConnection Server (MCS) requires version MCS 10.1a or above
+HTTPS support in MyConnection Server (MCS) requires version MCS 10.1a or above.

-As a best practice this tutorial documents 4 steps to create the MCS certificate file using the Windows platform.
+As a best practice, this tutorial documents 4 steps to create the MCS certificate file using the Windows platform.
 The certificate file can be transferred and used with MCS on both Linux and Windows platforms.

 Overview

-The 4 steps to enabling HTTPs/SSL in MCS are as follows:
+The 4 steps to enabling HTTPS/SSL in MCS are as follows:

-• Convert the Certificate created in step 1 to an OpenSSL PKCS file.
+- Convert the certificate created in step 1 to an OpenSSL PKCS file.

 Files created during the certificate build steps have been color coded for clarity of use.

-Step 1: Create the combined certificate file
+Step 1: Create the Combined Certificate File

 A valid SSL certificate provided by the issuing certificate authority is required for this step.
-The certificate must consist of 2 files, example yourdomain.com.crt and intermediateCA.crt.
+The certificate must consist of 2 files, for example yourdomain.com.crt and intermediateCA.crt.

 The two certificate (.crt) files need to be combined together to create a single file as follows:

-• Open a Windows command prompt and navigate to the named folder directory
+- Open a Windows command prompt and navigate to the named folder directory.

-Step 2: Install and use OpenSSL to package the combined certificate file
+Step 2: Install and Use OpenSSL to Package the Combined Certificate File

-• If not already installed, download and install the full OpenSSL installer appropriate for the processor architecture required (32 bit or 64 bit)..
+- If not already installed, download and install the full OpenSSL installer appropriate for the processor architecture required (32 bit or 64 bit).

-• Add the bin directory path to the Windows PATH environment variable to allow OpenSSL to process from the open command prompt window.
+drive:\OpenSSL-Win64\bin. - Add the bin directory path to the Windows PATH environment variable to allow OpenSSL to process from the open command prompt window.

-• Enter the command line:
+- Enter the appropriate command line:

-CRT method: openssl pkcs12 -export -inkey yourdomain.com.key -in certs.txt -out certs.pkcs12 (see example below).
+openssl pkcs12 -export -inkey yourdomain.com.key -in certs.txt -out certs.pkcs12PEM method:

-PEM method: openssl pkcs12 -export -inkey yourdomain.com.key -in yourdomain.com.pem -out certs.pkcs12
+openssl pkcs12 -export -inkey yourdomain.com.key -in yourdomain.com.pem -out certs.pkcs12

-Step 3: Create the Java compatible Key Store File (.JKS) to be used by MCS
+Step 3: Create the Java Compatible Key Store File (.JKS) to be Used by MCS

 This step requires the Oracle Java keytool utility.

-• If not already installed download and install the Oracle Java JDK.
+- If not already installed, download and install the Oracle Java JDK.

-• Enter the command line keytool -importkeystore -srckeystore certs.pkcs12 -srcstoretype PKCS12 -destkeystore certs.jks -deststoretype JKS (See example below)
+keytool -importkeystore -srckeystore certs.pkcs12 -srcstoretype PKCS12 -destkeystore certs.jks -deststoretype JKS

-• V:\SSL Certs>keytool -importkeystore -srckeystore certs.pkcs12 -srcstoretype PKCS12 -destkeystore certs.jks -deststoretype JKS
+V:\SSL Certs>keytool -importkeystore -srckeystore certs.pkcs12 -srcstoretype PKCS12 -destkeystore certs.jks -deststoretype JKS

 Enter destination keystore password: